 You can continue to give short episodes of care and medication administration where required to residents with symptoms.

-5. Wear PPE
+6. Wear PPE

 PPE, including masks, should be available and put on outside the resident's room to reduce the risk of transmission.
 PPE should be removed inside the resident's room and disposed of in the clinical waste bins.
 You must always wear the most appropriate PPE.

-6. Isolate symptomatic patients
+7. Isolate symptomatic patients

-8. Keep rested and hydrated
+10. Keep rested and hydrated

 It is essential that you and your team take regular breaks and remain rested and well-hydrated.
 Breaks are not a luxury but an important part of preventing fatigue-related incidents.
 Dehydration causes a reduction in your brain’s processing power, which may stop you being able to make critical decisions.
 Keep residents safe by looking after yourself and your team!

-9. Document residents’ conditions
+11. Document residents’ conditions

-10. Manage visitors
+12. Manage visitors

 Further help for nurses and carers